 Tumeric Extract – much evidence points to the fact that tumeric may lower cholesterol and triglyceride levels, in addition to its antioxidant and anti-inflammatory properties.

-Are there natural alternatives to Lipitor and other cholesterol drugs?
+Are there natural alternatives to avoid Lipitor side effects?

 Fortunately there are natural alternatives to statin medications and some of them can be as effective as Lipitor and other drugs, without the potential side effects.
 As with anything else, it’s a matter of finding a high quality supplement that contains some or all of the therapeutic nutrients we mention above.
 As long as the supplement is manufactured by a reputable company and formulated properly, it should offer the same potential cholesterol-lowering capability.
 The best part is the natural alternatives may also increase HDL and offer other cardiovascular benefits that Lipitor does not.

-Through ourextensive research, we have found a special natural cholesterol lowering supplement that many of our staff members as well as our visitors have had tremendous success with.
+Through our extensive research, we have found a special natural cholesterol lowering supplement that may offer a solution for you.
 It’s a special formula with vitamins, minerals and herbal extracts to help lower LDL cholesterol levels as well as decrease triglycerides (fats) and promote overall heart health.

 The ingredients of this special formula have been shown to be much safer than the statin medications prescribed by many doctors.
 Some of the ingredients have actually outperformed statin drugs in clinical trials.

 You can read more about this special cholesterol lowering supplement by following the link provided or clicking on the image.
 It may just offer the solution you are looking for while helping you avoid the potential side effects of Lipitor.

 As with all health supplements, make sure you consult your physician or other qualified medical professional before taking any cholesterol lowering nutrients or supplement to avoid the many negative side effects of Lipitor.